 1. What is an inclusive workplace?

-An inclusive workplace is one where all employees feel respected, valued, and able to contribute fully, no matter their background.
+An inclusive workplace is where all employees are welcomed, valued, and empowered to share their perspective.

 2. How to create a work environment that is welcoming and inclusive?